-ParentsNext supports parents and carers who receive Parenting Payment to plan and prepare for work by the time their youngest child reaches school age.
+ParentsNext supports parents and carers who receive Parenting Payment to plan and prepare for work by the time their youngest child starts school.

 Support includes help with developing skills, training or work experience, help arranging financial support for job preparation skills, training and other work-related expenses or connecting to local support services such as counselling.

 For the latest COVID-19 health advice updates and information about temporary contingency arrangements for ParentsNext participants, please visit the COVID-19 page for job seekers https://www.dese.gov.au/covid-19/job-seekers

 - Have received Parenting Payment for the last 6 months

 - Care for a child over 9 months and under 6 years of age

 - Have not reported paid work to Centrelink in the last 6 months.

 Centrelink will contact parents and carers, and if they are required to participate, refer them to a ParentsNext provider.